 Breunig Law is a great source for insights on various areas for Estate Planning, Estate Administration, Probate and more.
 We recommend visiting this page often as there are regular posts on some of the latest topics.

 1. You’re getting a specialist.
 Their practice concerns explicitly legal matters unique to elders.
 Elder law state laws are quite specific, and their administration may differ from one state to another.
 You need a Elder Law attorney to interpret these rules.

 3. You’re getting a counselor.
 Attorneys also help resolve complicated family issues and financial matters.
 They evaluate assets ownership and inheritance issues.
-They address concerns as specific and complex as multiple businesses and real-estate assets in different states and legal jurisdictions, and often sort out matters concerning second marriages, divorce, children or the lack thereof and the benefits and care they lay claim to, bereavement, incapacitation and other special needs.
+They address concerns such as multiple businesses and real-estate assets in different states and legal jurisdictions.
+They often sort out matters concerning second marriages, divorce, children or the lack thereof regarding benefits and care they lay claim to such as bereavement, incapacitation and other special needs.